by Georgina Smith

 Safer Internet Day 2017 #SID2017

-On 7th February, the safer internet day aims to promote a safer and better use of the internet for the youth of the world.
+On the 7th of February, the Safer Internet Day aims to promote a safer and better use of the internet for the youth of the world.
 A number of people from around the world were asked whether they think we need a safer internet.
-This is a question down to interpretation and the answers vary but the majority point out that more could be done.
+This is a question down to interpretation and the answers vary but the majority points out that more could be done.

 Clotilde Dufriche, France

 “I think we need a safe internet because we’re using it in our everyday life during our job, studies, hobbies.
 So, our data need to be protected.
 I also consider internet as a “area of freedom” where I can shop, express myself and keep in touch with friends/family.
 I think it’s important to have a “private/personal space” in this world-wide web

 Burhan Köse, Turkey

 “We don’t need ‘safer internet’ because ‘safe internet’ is a concept that is very open to exploitation by the government, like in Turkey, there is a committee that regulates the internet connection in Turkey, however, the actions that are taken are always in favour of current government, such as banning of social medias after a leaked information.”